qragahq/qraga-woocommerce/README.md

-# Qraga WooCommerce Integration Plugin
+# Qraga - AI-Powered Shopping Assistant

-A sophisticated WordPress/WooCommerce plugin that integrates Qraga's shopping assistant services with your WooCommerce store, providing seamless product synchronization and intelligent widget integration.
+Turn your product pages into AI-guided experiences.
+Qraga provides intelligent product assistance that helps customers make confident buying decisions, seamlessly integrated into your WooCommerce store.

 ## Features

-- **🔄 Automatic Product Sync**: Real-time synchronization of WooCommerce products with Qraga services
+- **🤖 AI Product Assistant**: Intelligent shopping guidance that understands your products and customer needs
-- **🎯 Smart Widget Integration**: Display Qraga widgets on product pages using WordPress hooks or Gutenberg blocks
+- **🎯 Smart Recommendations**: Personalized product suggestions based on customer preferences and behavior
-- **⚡ React Admin Dashboard**: Modern admin interface for settings, analytics, and bulk operations
+- **💬 Interactive Q&A**: Customers can ask questions and get instant, accurate product information
-- **🧩 Gutenberg Block Support**: Native WordPress block for easy widget placement
+- **🛍️ Confident Decisions**: Reduce cart abandonment by helping customers find exactly what they need
-- **📱 Variant Support**: Automatic handling of WooCommerce product variations
+- **📱 Seamless Integration**: Works beautifully on both classic and modern WordPress themes
-- **🔌 WordPress Standards**: Full compatibility with WordPress coding standards and HPOS
+- **⚡ Easy Setup**: Simple configuration with powerful admin dashboard for monitoring and optimization

 ## Installation